Generative Adversarial Collaborations

-See all of them, and their open reviews, on OpenReview.net here!
+See all the proposals, and their open reviews, on OpenReview.net:

 At this stage, we encourage the authors to also consider inviting members of the community to join their GAC.
 Although they’re not obligated to grow their teams, if this is something you’re interested in for a particular proposal, we encourage you to contact the GAC organizers to talk about options.
 Remember, though, that even if you don’t get involved in a GAC, you’ll have the opportunity to submit a reply to their position papers, to be published early 2021!

 Which ones do you plan to attend?
 Let us know on this form!